datagrok-ai/public/help/explore/data-augmentation/info-panels.md

 ### Predicting molecule solubility

-The following panel calculates different molecular properties of a given chemical structure.
+The following pane calculates different molecular properties of a given chemical structure.
 It appears whenever user clicks on a structure.

 `#{x.ChemScripts:SolubilityPrediction}`